falken10vdl/IfcOpenShell/src/bonsai/docs/quickstart/ide/windows_ide.rst

        Accept the staging of the changes prior to commit.

        .. image:: images/staging-prior-commit.png
-          :width: 1000 px
+          :width: 500 px

     h.
-Push the changes to our new brnach in the github project fork.
+Push the changes to our new branch in the github project fork.

        .. image:: images/push-to-private-fork-new-branch.png
           :width: 1000 px